- About Archives

 Created by Regional Alliance for Preservation (RAP).
 A linked list of institutions affiliated with RAP and specializing in conservation and preservation.
 Listed by region.

-The British Library Preservation Advisory Center's first annual forum, which focused on development of skills needed to care for today's collecitons and content and on developing those skills with limited resources.
+The British Library Preservation Advisory Center's first annual forum, which focused on development of skills needed to care for today's collections and content and on developing those skills with limited resources.
 Includes links to audio presentations and PDF documents on preservation, training, partnerships, volunteers, and more.

-These two sub-sections of the larger Connecting to Collections: A Call to Action Guide to Online Resources (companion to the IMLS Connecting to Collections Bookshelf) point to trusted resources specifically relating to disaster preparation and response.
+These two subsections of the larger Connecting to Collections: A Call to Action Guide to Online Resources (companion to the IMLS Connecting to Collections Bookshelf) point to trusted resources specifically relating to disaster preparation and response.

 Launched in late 2010, this Heritage Preservation initiative is designed to advance emergency preparedness for tribal cultural heritage.
-The free website incudes a report, an online inventory of disaster resources, and preparedness discussion questions for tribal gatherings, workshops, or staff meetings.
+The free website includes a report, an online inventory of disaster resources, and preparedness discussion questions for tribal gatherings, workshops, or staff meetings.

 Created by Heritage Preservation and Heritage Emergency National Task Force.
 A linked list of regional conservation and preservation organizations available to offer free technical assistance and information to cultural institutions and the public throughout the United States about salvaging their collections and family treasures.